MatthieuHannaGerguis/Machine-Learning_Corporate_Bankruptcy_Prediction/README.md

 ---

 ## Dataset
-The data used in this project come from the **Company Bankruptcy Prediction** dataset, derived from financial statements collected by the Taiwan Economic Journal (TEJ).
+The dataset used in this project is the Company Bankruptcy Prediction dataset, built from financial statements collected by the Taiwan Economic Journal (TEJ).
 `Bankrupt` = 1 indicates bankruptcy occurrence.
+Imbalance makes accuracy misleading; recall/PR metrics are preferred.

 📊 **Source (Kaggle):**
 https://www.kaggle.com/datasets/fedesoriano/company-bankruptcy-prediction